Who Owns Xactimate — And Why It Matters for Your Claim

 This does not mean you should ignore Xactimate or refuse to engage with it.
 Xactimate is the language of insurance claims.
 If you want to negotiate effectively, you need to speak that language.
 The solution is not to dismiss the tool — it is to understand its limitations, verify its outputs, and use it properly rather than accepting it uncritically.

-What it does mean is this: you should treat an Xactimate estimate from your insurance company as a starting point, not a final answer.
-You should verify the numbers independently.
-You should get opinions from people who do not have a financial interest in the number being low.
-And you should understand that the tool producing that number was built within an ecosystem where the paying customers benefit from lower outputs.
+What it does mean is this: an Xactimate estimate from an insurance company is best treated as a starting point, not a final answer.
+Many policyholders verify the numbers independently, get opinions from people who do not have a financial interest in the number being low, and bear in mind that the tool producing the number was built within an ecosystem where its paying customers benefit from lower outputs.
 Healthy skepticism is appropriate.
 Blind trust is not.

-Understanding the ownership conflict is useful background, but only if it changes how you handle your claim in practice.
-Here are the concrete steps you should take.
+Understanding the ownership conflict is useful background, but only if it changes how a claim is handled in practice.
+The patterns below are what many policyholders, public adjusters, and independent contractors fall back on.

-Never Accept the Carrier's Estimate as the Final Word
+Treat the Carrier's Estimate as a Position, Not the Final Word

-The estimate your insurance company gives you is their opening position.
-It is the number they would like to pay — not necessarily the number they owe.
-Your policy does not say they owe you whatever Xactimate says.
-It says they owe you what it actually costs to repair or replace your property.
+The estimate the insurance company provides is its opening position.
+It is the number the carrier would like to pay — not necessarily the number it owes.
+A typical replacement-cost policy obligates the carrier to pay what it actually costs to repair or replace the property (subject to limits, deductible, and applicable depreciation).
+It does not obligate the carrier to pay whatever Xactimate says.
 Those are different things, and the gap between them can be tens of thousands of dollars.

-When a carrier presents their Xactimate estimate with an air of finality — as if the software has spoken and the matter is settled — remember that the software was paid for by the entity handing you that number.
-Of course they are satisfied with what it produced.
-The question is whether you should be.
+When a carrier presents an Xactimate estimate with an air of finality, it is worth remembering that the software was paid for by the entity handing over that number.

-Get two or three written bids from licensed contractors who are not affiliated with your insurance company.
-Do not use the carrier's "preferred vendor" or "managed repair" list — those contractors have a financial relationship with the carrier, receive referrals in exchange for keeping prices within carrier guidelines, and face real pressure to keep their numbers in line with what the carrier wants to pay.
+Many policyholders gather two or three written bids from licensed contractors who are not affiliated with the insurance company.
+Carrier “preferred vendor” or “managed repair” programs typically come with their own dynamics — those contractors have a financial relationship with the carrier, often receive referrals tied to staying within carrier pricing guidelines, and face pressure to keep numbers in line with what the carrier wants to pay.

-Go find your own contractors.
-Describe the full scope of work — not just the rooms listed in the carrier's estimate, but the full scope of what was damaged.
-Get real-world pricing from people who will actually do the work for the number they quote.
-Those bids are evidence of actual repair cost that your carrier must consider.
+Independent bids that describe the full scope of work — not just the rooms listed in the carrier's estimate, but the full scope of what was damaged — tend to be the strongest evidence of actual repair cost.
+Real-world pricing from contractors who will actually perform the work for the number quoted is evidence the carrier is generally required to consider.

 Request the ESX File

-The ESX file is the native Xactimate file — the actual electronic estimate, not the PDF printout your adjuster hands you.
-When you have the ESX file, a qualified professional can open it in Xactimate and see exactly what line items were included, what was left out, what pricing was used, what waste factors were applied, and whether any manual overrides were imposed.
-The PDF alone does not give you this level of detail.
+The ESX file is the native Xactimate file — the actual electronic estimate, not the PDF printout an adjuster hands over.
+With the ESX file open in Xactimate, a qualified professional can see exactly what line items were included, what was left out, what pricing was used, what waste factors were applied, and whether any manual overrides were imposed.
+The PDF alone does not give this level of detail.

-A Public Adjuster or a certified estimator who works for you — not the carrier — can review the estimate with your interests in mind.
-They are looking for missing line items, incorrect measurements, wrong material specifications, underpriced labor, omitted trades, and scope that was never documented.
-They have no incentive to keep the number low.
-Their incentive runs in the opposite direction: to make sure the estimate reflects what the repairs will actually cost so that you recover what your policy entitles you to.
+A Public Adjuster or a certified estimator working for the insured — not the carrier — can review the estimate with the insured's interests in mind.
+Common findings: missing line items, incorrect measurements, wrong material specifications, underpriced labor, omitted trades, and scope that was never documented.
+The economic incentive runs in the opposite direction from the carrier's estimator: producing an estimate that reflects what the repairs will actually cost.

-Your insurance policy obligates the carrier to pay what it costs to repair or replace your damaged property (subject to your limits, deductible, and applicable depreciation).
-It does not say they owe whatever a software program calculates.
-It does not say they owe whatever their adjuster writes down.
+A typical replacement-cost policy obligates the carrier to pay what it costs to repair or replace damaged property (subject to limits, deductible, and applicable depreciation).
+It does not obligate the carrier to pay whatever a software program calculates.
 It does not reference Xactimate by name or incorporate its pricing by reference.

-Xactimate is a tool.
-It is not your policy.
-It is not the law.
-It is not a binding arbitration.
-If the actual cost to repair your home exceeds what Xactimate says — and it frequently does — your carrier still owes the actual cost.
-The software is not a cap on your recovery.
-Do not let anyone tell you otherwise.
+Xactimate is a tool, not the policy and not the law.
+If the actual cost to repair the property exceeds what Xactimate says — and it frequently does — the carrier's obligation runs to the actual cost, not the software output.
+The software is not a cap on recovery.

 The Bottom Line